-There are a few degree options for our Accounting Program.
-You can major in Accounting, complete a concentration in Accounting or even earn a master's degree.
+There are several degree options for our Accounting Program.
+You can major in Accounting, complete a concentration in Accounting, earn a Certificate of Advanced Accountancy or even complete a master's degree.

-Accounting majors take a core management curriculum.
-It includes courses in analysis, economics, accounting and statistics.
-You'll also take general classes, subjects like English, math and history.
+Accounting majors take a core curriculum that includes courses in analysis, economics, accounting and statistics.
+You'll also take general classes, like English, math and history.

 Your first two years you will be in the "lower division."
 Once you successfully complete the classes in the lower division and meet grade requirements, you'll be admitted to the upper division.